Six common arguments against the resurrection refuted

 If God is so loving, why then, is the path to heaven so narrow?

-If God is so loving, why then, is the Christian path to heaven so narrow?
+If God is so loving, why is the Christian path to heaven so narrow?

 Last Updated